 Cybernetics

 Most of the cyborgs in fiction fit certain stereotypes— think Robocop or the Terminator.
 But cyborgs already walk among us, and they look just like anyone else.
 One famous example of a real-life cyborg is Michael Chorost, who was born almost deaf but now can hear thanks to a cochlear implant.
-The use of implants to help those with physical disabilities or injuries is already becoming a popular and available practice.
+The use of implants to help those with physical disabilities or injuries is already a popular and available practice.
 This trend will no doubt continue to expand and develop in the future.

-Cyborg upgrades which many believe will become available in the 2020’s and 2030’s include hearing and vision enhancement, metabolic enhancement, artificial bones, muscles, and organs, and even brain-computer interfaces.
+Cyborg upgrades, which many believe will become available in the 2020’s and 2030’s, include hearing and vision enhancement, metabolic enhancement, artificial bones, muscles, and organs, and even brain-computer interfaces.
 Many of these technologies will be implanted beneath the skin.
 For transhumanists, such technologies are not only opportunities for enhancing physical and psychological capabilities, but also for fighting illness and extending life.

 Is Transhumanism Ethical?